GDOL COVID-19 Information

 September 14, 2020

 Update on Federal Stimulus Bill

 The Georgia Department of Labor (GDOL) is distributing federal unemployment funds as part of the CARES Act (Coronavirus Aid, Relief, and Economic Security) bringing economic relief to many Georgians.

-The Federal Pandemic Unemployment Compensation program, or FPUC, provides an additional $600 weekly payment to any individual eligible for any of the Unemployment Compensation programs - State and Federal.
-The GDOL is distributing this additional payment to those currently receiving state or federal unemployment benefits.
-This supplement is an additional payment to regular weekly state unemployment benefits and includes all eligible weeks beginning with the week ending 4/4/2020.
+The Federal Pandemic Unemployment Compensation program, or FPUC, provided an additional $600 weekly payment to any individual eligible for any of the Unemployment Compensation programs - State and Federal.
+The FPUC program ended July 31, 2020.
+This supplement was an additional payment to regular weekly state unemployment benefits and included all eligible weeks beginning with the week ending 4/4/2020.
 Your payment may not be $600 weekly if you have elected to have state and federal taxes deducted.
 Federal taxes are deducted at 10% and state taxes at 6%.
 Unemployment benefits are taxable income.
 Other deductions may include court ordered or voluntary child support or repayment of an UI overpayment (one-half of your $600 FPUC payment will be deducted and applied to your outstanding overpayment).
-The FPUC program is scheduled to end with the week ending July 25, 2020.

 Pandemic Unemployment Assistance or PUA, is the program that provides unemployment benefits to individuals who are self-employed, gig workers, 1099 independent contractors, employees of churches, employees of non-profits, or those with limited work history who do not qualify for state unemployment benefits.
 These individuals must be determined not to be eligible to receive state benefits before being evaluated for federal PUA benefits.